 Food Bank and winter night shelter

-Many needy people come to The Gospel Centre for food.
-Young, old, women, men and families from all walks of life in Haringey.
+The Gospel Centre runs a Foodbank to help those in need - young, old, women, men and families from all walks of life in Haringey.

-Our visitors come for different reasons which may be due to having their benefits stopped, delayed or some other crisis which leads to them come to the foodbank.
-The people are referred to the foodbank by ‘assessment centres’ or the job centres.
+Our visitors come for different reasons - perhaps benefits were stopped or delayed, or some other crisis has led to them being referred for help.
 We as volunteers serve them and provide a listening ear over a cup of tea/coffee/water.
 Sometimes, we are able to refer people to other sources of support.

-Haringey Foodbank (see http://haringey.foodbank.org.uk/ ) is operating under the guidelines of the Trussell Trust.
-The Gospel Centre is in partnership with Living Spring Church who administers Haringey Foodbank.
-We have been running at The Gospel Centre since 2011.
-We are now serving more than 12 people on average a week.
+Haringey Foodbank (see http://haringey.foodbank.org.uk/ ) operates under the guidelines of the Trussell Trust.
+The Gospel Centre is in partnership with Living Spring Church who administer Haringey Foodbank and we've been offering this service since 2011.
+Currently we help around 12 people on average a week.
 This equates to about 100kg of food a week, including those who claim for their families.

-We have a small storeroom (part of the old youth room) where the food is kept.
 The bulk of our food is supplied by Haringey Foodbank, located at Selby Centre.
 We are also regularly blessed with food donations from members of the public, local shops such as Dunns of Crouch End, Primary Schools (North Haringey Primary School in particular) other local churches and of course, members of the congregation.
-We open

 We have a core team of volunteers from both The Gospel Centre and the wider community working together.
 One of our volunteers summed up his experience of helping as; “a great privilege to be able to provide a service to people in need and to do so with such generous and empathetic colleagues.
 I would also want to acknowledge how very humbling it is to interact with people who use the foodbank, notwithstanding their circumstances, who frequently demonstrate great levels of humanity and consideration.”